stackrox/rhacs-observability-resources/README.md

 ### Federated metrics

-If you make changes to Alerts or Recording rules and if they include metrics collected by OSD Prometheus, ensure that the federation config includes new metrics.
+If you make changes to Alerts, Recording rules, or Grafana dashboards, and if they include metrics collected by OSD Prometheus, ensure that the federation config includes new metrics.

 * Run `make generate-federate` to update federation config.
 * And commit changes in `resources/prometheus/federation-config.yaml` file to the repo.